Spartronics4915/developers_handbook/dev_guide/collaboration.md

 - Check for magic numbers (Are they documented?
 Better: Make them a constant variable?)

-    - Check that any code written is already done in FIRST library
+    - Check if any code written is already done in FIRST library

 - Comments document why the program is written as it is

-    - Is the code backed up
+    - Check if the code is backed up

 - ***Does the code meet the robot function requirements!!!!!***